 Sarah wants to understand modern physics.
 She starts by reading a book on classical mechanics and notices that a concept called “Lagrangian formalism” is somehow important.
 However, she can't really figure out what this formalism is all about.
 In the way the textbook she is reading presents it, the formalism appears almost like magic.

 She opens PhysicsTravelGuide.com and searches for “Lagrangian”.
 She learns that the Lagrangian is really something magical and used in topics as advanced as quantum field theory or quantum gravity.
 This sparks her interest even further.
 She then clicks reads the “Laymen” explanation for the Lagrangian formalism.
 After a few minutes, she understands that the Lagrangian formalism is based on a simple idea, namely that “nature is lazy”.

 Now she wants to understand how we can use this idea concretely.
 She reads the “Student” layer explanation and starts how to use the Lagrangian to solve concrete classical mechanics problems.

-Again, in the FAQ section she learns that this is only approximately true.
+Again, in the FAQ section, she learns that this is only approximately true.
 Nowadays, using the “path integral formulation” we understand that nature actually goes all possible ways.
-The minimal path are only those that are dominant and most probable for classical systems.
+The minimal paths are only those that are dominant and most probable for classical systems.
 Again she opens a new browser tab to understand what this “path integral formulation” is all about.

-Of course, during her journey she will revisit all the topics she stumbled upon hear over and over again.
+Of course, during her journey, she will revisit all the topics she stumbled upon hearing over and over again.
 For example, she will only understand the path integral completely after learning some quantum field theory.